arne182/eon-neos/README.md

 Do not klick anything.

-From here you need to install 05.11 origianl:
+From here you need to install 05.11 original comma:

 ssh in and: